 The 1996 Safe Drinking Water Act (SDWA) amendments require that once every five years EPA issue a new list of no more than 30 unregulated contaminants to be monitored by public water systems.
-Monitoring for UCMR4 will be implemented in 2018.
-Data collected is provided in Table 7, where these samples were collected after treatment at the point-of-entry to the distribution system.
+SMCMUA completed monitoring for UCMR4 in 2018.
+Data collected are provided in Table 7, where these samples were collected after treatment at the point-of-entry to the distribution system.

-TABLE 7 UNREGULATED CONTAMINANTS
+TABLE 7 UCMR4 and other UNREGULATED CONTAMINANTS